krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - __Elastic Container Service__ – adjust tasks based on load, adjust instances in the cluster
 - __DynamoDB__ – Adjust provisioned read and write capacity
 - __Aurora__ – Adjust the number of read-replicas based on workload

+The __Spot Fleet__ selects the Spot Instance pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.

+A __Spot Instance__ is an unused Amazon EC2 instance that is available for less than the On-Demand price.
+Spot Instances provide great cost efficiency, but we need to select an instance type in advance.
+In this case, we want to use the most cost-optimal option and leave the selection of the cheapest spot instance to a Spot Fleet request, which can be optimized with the lowestPrice strategy.

 Scaling Policies:
 - Dynamic